 - Unplanned failover.
 This failover serves as the last resort in case of an unplanned outage affecting availability of the primary site and potentially resulting in data loss.

-Azure Site Recovery supports several scenarios, such as failover and failback between two on-premises sites, failover and failback between two Azure regions, and migration from third party provider's clouds.
-However, in the context of this reference architecture document, the focus is on replication of local disks of Azure Stack Hub VMs to Azure Storage, and on VM failover and failback between an Azure Stack Hub stamp and an Azure region.
+Site Recovery supports several scenarios, such as failover and failback between two on-premises sites, failover and failback between two Azure regions, and migration from third party provider clouds.
+However, in the context of this article, the focus is on replication of local disks of Azure Stack Hub VMs to Azure Storage, and on VM failover and failback between an Azure Stack Hub stack and an Azure region.

 The Site Recovery scenario which involves replicating between on-premises VMware-based or physical datacenters reaches its end of service on December 31, 2020.

-There is no support for Azure Site Recovery between two deployments of Azure Stack Hub.
+There's no support for Site Recovery between two deployments of Azure Stack Hub.

-Details of Azure Site Recovery architecture and its components depend on a number of criteria, including:
+Details of Site Recovery architecture and its components depend on a number of criteria, including: